 Translational Medicine Courses

 Graduate students are invited to gain insights into diabetes research from a clinical perspective.
 Clinical visits foster the concept "from bench to bedside" and offer graduate students insight into the actual translation of diabetes research to the patient.
-Graduate students may join clinicians on rounds at the University of Alberta Hospital and at Primary Care Networks, and at the Ambulance of Diabetes Patients Munich, respectively.
+Graduate students may join clinicians on rounds at the University of Alberta Hospital and at the Ambulance of Diabetes Patients Munich, respectively.
+Students will also spend one day in ADI´s Clinical Research Unit where they will be introduced to aspects of setting up and conducting clinical trials.
 Intensified insight is possible at the Heidelberg University Clinic together with Prof. Nawroth in a multiple day training program.
 Moreover, clinical visits may be integrated into internships in clinical research facilities.
 Graduate students of the International Helmholtz Research School for Diabetes are expected to participate in a clinical visit at least once during their graduate studies.
 They are invited to report about their experience during a feedback seminar.

 Translational Medicine Seminar Series